• Skip to primary navigation

 Homemade Teriyaki Sauce

 • Soy sauce - Soy sauce, or shoyu, is an essential condiment in Japanese cooking and adds a rich umami flavor to the sauce.
-We usually use low sodium soy sauce because it is healthier without sacrificing flavor.
+We usually use low-sodium soy sauce because it is lower in sodium without sacrificing flavor.

 • Mirin - Mirin is a Japanese sweet rice wine that adds umami flavor and is the base of many Japanese sauces.